 Consequently, if $Q \in \mathbb{Q}_{ad}(\T)$ is such that $\| Q - R_{\delta,\rho} \|_{L^2(\Omega)} \leq \epsilon/2$, then $\| Q - r_{\delta,\rho} \|_{L^2(\Omega)} \leq \epsilon$.
 In view of \eqref{eq:step_aux_R}, we can thus conclude that

 This proves that $R_{\delta,\rho}$ solves \eqref{eq:min_discrete} and concludes the proof. \end{proof}

-We now derive a priori error estimates for our fully discrete scheme.
+We now derive an a priori error estimate for our fully discrete scheme.

-\begin{theorem}[a priori error estimates] Let $r_{\delta,\rho}$ be a local solution for problem \eqref{eq:min_truncated}.
+\begin{theorem}[a priori error estimate] Let $r_{\delta,\rho}$ be a local solution for problem \eqref{eq:min_truncated}.
 Let $\epsilon$ and $h_{\T}$ sufficiently small such that the result of Lemma \ref{le:uniqueness} hold.
 If $q^{*} \in H^1(\Omega)$, we thus have the following error estimate

 where the hidden constant is independent of $r_{\delta,\rho}$, $R_{\delta,\rho}$, and $h_{\T}$. \end{theorem} \begin{proof} We proceed in several steps.

 \fbox{1} We begin this step by choosing $\epsilon >0$ sufficiently small such that, for $\hat q \in \mathcal{Q}$ that lies in the neighborhood $\|\hat q - r_{\delta,\rho} \|_{L^2(\Omega)} \leq \epsilon$, we have that